rakutentech/android-miniapp/miniapp/USERGUIDE.md

         if (hasContact) {
             // You can show a contact selection UI for picking a single contact.
             // .. .. ..
-            onSuccess(contactIds) // allow miniapp to invoke the contact ids where message has been sent.
+            // allow miniapp to invoke the contact ids where message has been sent,
+            // user can invoke an empty list when cancelling the operation, the SDK will convert it to null. onSuccess(contactIds)
         }
         else
             onError(message) // reject miniapp to send message with message explanation.